 9. How often should we update our constitution?

 It's important to update your constitution as often as changes occur within your organization.
 Considering the constant transitioning of new officers, the constitution may be the only official document a new officer or advisors has to utilize as a resource.
 The Center for Student Involvement and Leadership does request that student organizations provide them with an updated constitution at least every two years.
-We store those constitutions so that future leaders of the group have a document to refer to in case originals where misplaced or destroyed.
-You should double check with the Coordinator of Student Involvement at 724-738-2029 to see if your organization's updated constitution is on file.
+Current student leaders upload the organizations' constitutions so that future leaders of the group have a document to refer to in case originals where misplaced or destroyed.
+You should double check with the Assistant Director of Student Involvement at 724-738-2029.

 10. Who is liable for student organizations actions and activities?